 - Cauterize – An attack which would otherwise kill you will instead bring you to 35% of your maximum health, and you will burn for 28% of your maximum health over the next 6 sec.
 Nice when you face stuff that can kill you with one or two shots.
 You won’t see much of that while leveling.

 - Cold Snap – Finishes the cooldown of your Ice Block, Frost Nova, and another spell depending on your spec.
 It also instantly restores 22% of your health.
 This spell is usable while stunned, frozen, incapacitated, feared or asleep, and is not on the global cooldown.
 Very nice survival spell.
 This one is the most generally useful for leveling.

 In WoD: all the bombs are moved into the first talent and each spec gets its own bomb; Living Bomb becomes Fire only, for example.

-- Talent #2 is Unstable Magic: Your main bolts (Arcane, fireball, frost, and frostfire) all have a chance to explode on impact, doing more damage to the primary target and spreading to nearby targets.
+- Unstable Magic (all specs:) Your main bolts (Arcane, fireball, frost, and frostfire) all have a chance to explode on impact, doing more damage to the primary target and spreading to nearby targets.

 Level 90 Talents

 Depends on what you’re doing.
 The first requires a bit of “set up” time, the second to stay in roughly the same place for the whole fight, the last if you need to move and you’re taking damage (such as in PvP.)